nanego/redmine_tiny_features/README.md

 * Add new permission to always see **users's email addresses**, bypassing user email_hiding setting
 * Add an option to **load issue form asynchronously** and reduce issue#show load time
 * Add customizable **issue colorization** based on status or priority
+* Add a user parameter to also **display pagination links at the top of issues results**

 ## Test status